Episode 39: TDIU Myths vs. Facts

 A Total Disability rating based on Individual Unemployability (TDIU) allows Veterans to receive disability compensation at the 100% rate if their disabilities prevent them from obtaining and maintaining substantially gainful employment.
 The CCK team breaks down common misconceptions about TDIU ratings and reinforces important rules for Veterans to keep in mind during this edition of The Veterans Legal Lowdown.

-- Veterans (VA) Disability Benefits for Eye Conditions
+- VA Disability Benefits for Eye Conditions

-- Providing a “Nexus” For Your VA Disability Claim
+- How to Appeal Your Denied VA Disability Claim

-- VA Disability Benefits for Knee Pain
+- VA Disability Ratings for Depression

 - VA Disability Ratings for Heart and Cardiovascular Conditions

-- VA Disability Benefits
+- VA Disability Benefits for Diabetes

 - VA Disability Benefits for Depression

 Share this Post